 In accordance with the requirements of the Education (Welfare) Act 2000 and the code of behaviour guidelines issued by the NEWB, the Board of Management of Camolin National School has adopted the following anti-bullying policy within the framework of the school’s overall code of behaviour.
 This policy fully complies with the requirements of the Anti-Bullying Procedures for Primary and Post-Primary Schools which were published in September 2013.

 The Board of Management recognises the very serious nature of bullying and the negative impact that it can have on the lives of pupils and is therefore fully committed to the following key principles of best practice in preventing and tackling bullying behaviour:

 (a) A positive school culture and climate which

 •is welcoming of difference and diversity and is based on inclusivity;

-•encourages pupils to disclose and discuss incidents of bullying behaviour in a
+•encourages pupils to disclose and discuss incidents of bullying behaviour in a non-threatening environment; and

 • promotes respectful relationships across the school community.